MicrosoftDocs/appcenter-docs/docs/push/rest-api.md

 ### Audiences based on custom properties

-Here is an example for an audiences based 2 custom properties (boolean and string properties):
+Here is an example for an audiences based two custom properties (boolean and string properties):

 ```JSON
 {